Soni Motors Thailand :: email@example.com

-Thailand's, Singapore, Dubai and UK's Top Exporter of new used Diesel 4x4 pickup as Toyota Vigo, L200 Triton, Nissan Navara, Ford Ranger, Isuzu DMax, Chevy Colorado, SUVs as Toyota Fortuner, Pajero Sport and Commercial Trucks as Mitsubishi Fuso, Isuzu and Hino
+Thailand's, Dubai and UK's Top Exporter of new used Diesel 4x4 pickup as Toyota Hilux Revo, Toyota Vigo, L200 Triton, Nissan Navara, Ford Ranger, Isuzu DMax, Chevy Colorado, SUVs as Toyota Fortuner, Pajero Sport and Commercial Trucks as Mitsubishi Fuso, Isuzu and Hino

 Soni is not just Thailand's top car and 4x4 exporter or RHD and LHD pickups and SUVs to Southern Africa, Central Africa, Northern Africa and Western Africa but also to Eastern Africa.
 We are sending mostly Left Hand Drive vehicles to Northern, Central and Western Africa but a mix of RHD and LHD to Eastern and Southern Africa.
 Please see their Images (Pics) at http://www.sonirodban.com/pics.html.